nullpainter/sanchez/README.md

 **Sanchez brings your dull IR satellite images to life.**

-Utilising a full-colour static ~~ándale~~ underlay image, combining it with a single greyscale IR satellite image, an optional mask and overlay and some zhushing, Sanchez will create beautiful images to be proud of.
+Utilising a full-colour, high resolution, static ~~ándale~~ underlay image, combining it with a single greyscale IR satellite image, an optional mask and overlay and some zhushing, Sanchez will create beautiful images to be proud of.

 This could be considered cheating, but this is the approach that NASA used to utilise for older weather satellites.
 If it's good enough for NASA, it should be good enough for you.

 If you provide a mask image, you can compensate for discrepancies in scale or distortion between the satellite image and the full-colour image.
-Sanchez also provides options for colour tinting, an overlay for text or other imagery, brightness and contrast adjustment.
+Sanchez also provides options for batch conversion, colour tinting, an overlay for text or other imagery, brightness and contrast adjustment.

 _¡Arriba, Arriba! ¡Ándale, Ándale!_